AstroDnerd/nbisht_core_analysis/README_git.txt

 # YOU ARE DONE SETTING UP!  ...now
 # TO CONTRIBUTE, IFFFFF your group is small enough/advisor is nice enough
-# 7-9 are best practices I've found without using a BRANCH, step 16
+# 7-9 are best practices I've found without using a BRANCH

 7. if doing this for the first time, be mindful of core .py documentation you may have changed for your purpose of running things as the following will make